Yossioren/AttacksonImplementationsCourseBook/chapters/05_Low_Data_Complexity_Power_EM_2.md

 How do you implement on 8-bit microcontroller?
-The state is stored in memory so I have 16 bytes of state, you read the first byte of state and the Sbox.
+The state is stored in memory so I have 16 bytes of state, you read the first byte of state and the S-Box.
 Is a table that stored in memory and the size of the table?
 2\*\*8.

 So I have this stage registered which is 16 bytes, and the sub box table 256 bytes.
-A full loop and I took the first byte, first you read it and then I needed to read from the table who is the address that I just read and then I get the value the Sbox, (we know inside the microcontroller) who does right component units the value of the states and the value of the Xbox table, no XOR them, no store that value in the stage register.
+A full loop and I took the first byte, first you read it and then I needed to read from the table who is the address that I just read and then I get the value the S-Box, (we know inside the microcontroller) who does right component units the value of the states and the value of the Xbox table, no XOR them, no store that value in the stage register.
 Bridge from the state go to the table, reading from the sub byte table